iterative/dvc.org/content/blogs/2025-10-31-jupyter-notebook-to-dvc-pipeline.md

 All of these things together represent an experiment and can be recorded as a git commit with a hash.
-This way this experiment and all its modifications will be able to be reproduced using a `git checkout` and `dvc checkout` with its hash (See experiment has noted at bottom.)
+This way this experiment and all its modifications will be able to be reproduced using a `git checkout` and `dvc checkout` with its hash (See experiment hash noted at bottom.)

 ![Labeling Quality Assurance Checklist](../uploads/images/2025-10-07/label-quality-assurance.png '=600')